Moesif/moesifwsgi/README.md

 - [FAQ](https://www.moesif.com/docs/faq/)
 - [Moesif support email](mailto:support@moesif.com)

+### Thread Pool Issues

+This library manages a thread pool to send data to Moesif in the background without impacting your app's latency.

+However, the `preload` feature of Gunicorn (or `preload-app` for Hypercorn) may interfere with the thread pool before the worker is forked.
+If you encounter issues, avoid setting `preload` to `True`.

 ### Solve Timezone Issue with Docker
 When using Docker with Ubuntu-based image, events may not be captured if the image fails to find any timezone configuration.
 To solve this issue, add the following line to your Dockerfile: